Ri-Vino/docker-xrdp-xfce4-ubuntu/README.md

    ```
 This will run the container in the background, exposing port 3389 for remote desktop access.

 4. **Access the Container via XRDP**: Use an XRDP-compatible client (such as Remote Desktop Connection on Windows) to connect to localhost:3389.
-Log in with the username arash and the password arash (or change the credentials as needed).
+Log in with the username "username" and the password "password" (or change the credentials as needed).

 5. **Customize the Environment**: You can edit the Dockerfile or add additional applications as needed.
 The container is designed to be flexible and easy to extend.